-Pre-market approval is necessary before a GM food can enter the Australian and New Zealand food supply.
+Pre-market approval is necessary before a food produced using gene technology (GM food) can enter the Australian and New Zealand food supply.
 GM foods are only approved after a comprehensive pre-market safety assessment.
 Standard 1.5.2 sets out the permission and conditions for the sale of food that consists of, or has as an ingredient, a GM food.
 Foods that have been assessed and approved are listed in Schedule 26 of the Australia New Zealand Food Standards Code (the Code).